troutacular/troutacular.github.io/README.md

 troutacular
 =====================

-Eventually I will fill this out and add something that isn't in a private repo.
+Eventually I will fill this out and add something that isn't in a private repo but for the meantime here is some boring history about me.

 ## About Me